Table of Contents

 Low Poly Totodile

-One of my new favorite 3D filaments is Yousu’s PVB alcohol smoothable 3D printing filament.
+One of my new favorite 3D filaments is Yousu’s PVB alcohol smoothable 3D printer filament.
 As the name suggests, you can smooth the prints with isopropyl alcohol.
 The first print I did with the Yousu PVB was a Low-Poly Totodile by flowalistik on Thingiverse.
 The print came out very well and looks fantastic after smoothing.
 There was a good deal of post-cleanup on this print because of stringing.
 The stinging is from the filament absorbing water and has nothing to do with the XY-2 Pro 2E.

 My second print with Yousu’s PVB was a Skyrim Emblem by cyber-attack31 on Thingiverse.
 The first time I tried this 3D print, I had some bed adhesion issues because it was a large flat print.
 However, that was an easy fix with Vision Minor’s Nano Polymer Adhesive.
 After that, the Skyrim emblem printed amazingly and looks even better after smoothing it with Isopropyl alcohol.